Leicester City F.C.: League history

-Since their election to the Football League in 1894, Leicester City have spent all but one season within the top two tiers of English football.
+Since their election to the Football League in 1894, Leicester City have spent all but two seasons within the top two tiers of English football (as of 2026).
 The club's longest stint at the top level to date came between 1957 and 1969.
-During these 12 years, the club reached three FA Cup finals, participated in European football for the first time, and recorded their 3rd highest ever league finish.
+During these years, the club reached three FA Cup finals, participated in European football for the first time, and recorded their third highest ever league finish.
 During the 2008–09 season, Leicester played in League One, the third tier of English football, for the first time following the club's relegation from the Championship.
 However, the club made an instant return to the second tier and were promoted as 2008–09 League One champions.